SoftwAIre/charity_recommender/README.md

 - Incorporating Meta Data from Donors and Projects to create a hybrid filter
 - Compare Content Filter Recommender System against a Collaborative Recommender System that has more meta data
 - Include a Time Series to see where donations are coming from, more expansive overview and EDA
+- Measuring Donor Enthusiasm for Projects on a logarithmic scale